Foods to Avoid With Overactive Bladder

 Ensuring your diet is fortified with the right amount of fiber will keep bowel problems in check and keep pelvic floor muscles healthy.

-Cranberry juice is a type of juice which is good for staving off urinary tract infection.
+Now, moving on to cranberry juice.
+Cranberry juice is a type of juice, which is good for staving off urinary tract infections.
 It prevents bacteria from adhering to the lining of the bladder.
 It can be acidic, however, so you will need to determine if it aggravates your OAB.

 The Importance of Hydration